Home / Sensors / GNSS System

 Multiple sensor points with a fixed reference for relative motion analysis

-Wireless data transmission via NB-IoT and LTE-M
+Wireless Data Transmission via LTE and LTE-M

 Power supply via the grid or solar panels with a backup battery